Dindows-Systems/duckinator.net/public/dux/index.md

 The source for Dux is fully [open source software](http://en.wikipedia.org/wiki/Open_source) released under the [MIT/X11 license](http://en.wikipedia.org/wiki/MIT_License).
 The source can be found on [github](http://github.com/duckinator/dux).

+## Find us ##

+The official channel is on the [FreeNode](http://freenode.net) IRC network, in the channel #duxos.
+You can connect using your own [client](irc://irc.freenode.net/duxos), or the provided [webchat](http://webchat.freenode.net/?nick=dux-.&channels=duxos).
+A large portion of the developers are on the NinthBit IRC network, in the channels #programming and #dux.
+You can connect to NinthBit using your own [client](irc://irc.ninthbit.net/programming,%23dux), or [Mibbit](http://chat.mibbit.com/?server=irc.ninthbit.net&channel=%23programming,%23dux)

 ## API ##

 Dux's API is a specification for each version of dux released, starting at v0.1.0.